Stardust-Labs/bash-startup/README.md

 ## Pre-install Requirements

 [Node.js](https://nodejs.org) needs to be installed manually prior to running the environment's install.sh file.
 NPM is used for some packages.
+(This is not required for ubuntu).

+For Ubuntu installs, [Composer](https://getcomposer.org) will need to be manually installed prior to running the script, as the verification hash changes with release and must be entered manually.

 ## Installed Packages / Tools